Challenging a will

 We can advise you about contesting a will (also referred to as challenging a will or disputing a will) after someone has passed away.

-You may be concerned that the deceased did not have the necessary mental capacity (known as testamentary capacity) to make a will, consider that the will is a fraud or forgery, or that the deceased was placed under undue influence to make the will.
+You may be concerned that the deceased did not have the necessary mental capacity (known as testamentary capacity) to make a will, did not know or approve the contents of the will, consider that the will is a fraud or forgery, or that the deceased was placed under undue influence to make the will.

 If you have not been provided for sufficiently when someone has died, whether they had a will or not, you may be eligible to make an Inheritance Act claim.